It is just amazing how it works. Writing is healing, growing, and becoming stronger than ever.

 Do you write down your thoughts to get a clearer mind?

-Do you have a journal which you used a long time ago and which sleeps in a cupboard somewhere?
+Do you have a journal that you used a long time ago and that sleeps in a cupboard somewhere?

 How about taking it out and starting to write again?